Optics and Photonics I module (PH41005)

 PH41005

-• The nature of light: wave, ray and photon descriptions
+• learn about the nature of light, including wave, ray, and photon descriptions

 Courses